herobank110/factorygame-ts/suggestions.md

 - `(Python???)` -
 Python specific code that may not be needed for the Typescript conversion.

+- `(Refactor???)` -
+Code irrespective of language that needs to be transformed.

+- `(Deprecated???)` -
+Code that is out of date and should not be used anymore.

 - `(Spelling???)` -
 Possible spelling mistake.